-Northeastern Illinois University and Northern Illinois University College of Law have two agreements in place to better serve pre-law students at Northeastern.
-First is the NIU-NEIU Diversity Pipeline Program which provides pre-law enrichment programming for Northeastern students as early as their sophomore year in college all the way through enrollment in law school.
-The second is a 3+3 program allowing students to go to law school after only three years of undergraduate coursework and complete law school after another three years of traditional law school coursework.
+Northeastern Illinois University and Northern Illinois University College of Law now have a 3+3 agreement in place to better serve pre-law students at Northeastern.
+This agreement allows students to go to law school after only three years of undergraduate coursework and complete law school after another three years of traditional law school coursework.

 NIU-NEIIU 3+3 Accelerated Law Degree Program